 The Oregon Garden

 If your little ones can’t handle the big crowds, or if your crew just prefers to spend the Fourth at home, head to The Oregon Garden on July 3 for a smaller, more intimate fireworks show The evening’s show includes live music and fireworks and takes place in Founder’s Square in the Silverton Market Garden and Axis Garden.
 But you can start the celebration much earlier than that.
-The Garden’s doors open at 9 a.m. and Yoga in the Garden Classes are held at 10 a.m., noon, and 2 p.m.
-Once you are feeling zen, say around 6 p.m., head on over to the stage area.
+The Garden’s doors open at 9 a.m. and face painting and balloon artists start at 4 p.m..
 Admission is free for all guests after 6 p.m. and live music kicks off at 7 p.m.
 Family activities include face painting and bouncy houses and vendors will be present with great eats.
 Bring your blankets and folding chairs, fireworks start at 10 p.m.
 This is a pet-free event, but don’t forget your low beach chairs or picnic blankets to sit on.

 879 W Main St.